35,000 ft. above the Indian Ocean

 "The circumstances of the previous attempt at this couldn't be helped," Vinson defended.
 "Vance had a tough call and made it the way he thought he needed to."

-“I think I made my own conditions for cooperation clear as well, Admiral" Musashi said, who then finished his first cigarette and lit another.
+"I think I made my own conditions for cooperation clear as well, Admiral" Musashi said, who then finished his first cigarette and lit another.

 "Quite a demand for someone who was on the razor's edge of life," Vinson said to him.
 He narrowed his eyes at the agent.
 "You don't seem to show appreciation for us getting you out of your predicament.
 We could have just left you there for the dogs to eat up."